Skip to main content

 Dublin is a city of extraordinary warmth and wit — a compact, walkable capital where Georgian squares and Viking foundations underpin a contemporary metropolis of literature, live music, and legendary pub culture.
 The city that produced Jonathan Swift, Oscar Wilde, James Joyce, Samuel Beckett, and Bram Stoker wears its literary heritage proudly, and the craic in a traditional Dublin pub — conversation, music, and Guinness flowing — remains one of Europe's most authentic and enjoyable social rituals.
 Despite rapid modernisation, Dublin has retained a human scale and a genuine friendliness that makes it one of the most immediately likeable capitals in Europe.

-Trinity College Dublin, founded by Elizabeth I in 1592, is one of Europe's great universities and the setting for one of the world's greatest treasures — the Book of Kells, a breathtakingly illuminated 9th-century gospel manuscript on display in the Old Library alongside the magnificent Long Room, a cathedral of books housing 200,000 of the library's oldest volumes.
-The Guinness Storehouse at St James's Gate is Dublin's most visited attraction — a seven-storey interactive experience tracing the history of the world's most famous stout, culminating in a free pint in the rooftop Gravity Bar with panoramic city views.
-Dublin Castle, at the heart of the medieval city, was the seat of British rule in Ireland for 700 years; the State Apartments and the medieval Record Tower are open for guided tours.
-The National Museum of Ireland — Archaeology on Kildare Street houses extraordinary Celtic and Viking treasures including the Ardagh Chalice and the Tara Brooch.
-Kilmainham Gaol, a decommissioned Victorian prison where the leaders of the 1916 Easter Rising were executed, is the most moving and historically significant site in Dublin — book tickets well in advance.
+Trinity College Dublin, founded by Elizabeth I in 1592, is a prestigious university known for the beautiful architecture of its campus and for one of the world's greatest treasures — the Book of Kells, a breathtakingly illuminated 9th-century New Testament manuscript on display in the Old Library alongside the magnificent Long Room, a cathedral of books housing 200,000 of the library's oldest volumes; seeing the Book of Kells and Old Library requires an entrance fee.
+The Guinness Storehouse at St James's Gate is Dublin's most visited attraction — a seven-storey interactive experience tracing the history of the world's most famous stout, and the tour finishes with a complimentary pint at the rooftop Gravity Bar with panoramic city views.
+It's also a strong rainy day option because the experience explains the brewing process in depth.
+Dublin Castle, at the heart of the medieval city and dating back to the 13th century, is one of the best places to understand Dublin's history and Irish history; the State Apartments and Record Tower are open on a guided tour for €8.00, and some visits also include the medieval undercroft.
+Nearby, Christ Church — formally Christ Church Cathedral — is another essential stop, a nearly 1,000-year-old landmark prized for its medieval architecture and location close to Dublin Castle and Temple Bar.
+The National Museum of Ireland — Archaeology on Kildare Street houses extraordinary Celtic and Viking treasures including the Ardagh Chalice and the Tara Brooch, helping visitors understand Ireland's history.
+Nearby, Marsh's Library, Dublin's first public library, was built in 1707 and makes another rewarding historic stop in the same cultural cluster.
+Kilmainham Gaol, a decommissioned Victorian prison where the leaders of the 1916 Easter Rising were executed, is the most moving and historically significant site in Dublin — a guided visit is essential, so book ahead.
 The National Gallery of Ireland on Merrion Square contains Caravaggio's "The Taking of Christ" and an outstanding collection of Irish and European art, all free to visit.

-Local Food and Drink Scene
+Local Food, Irish Whiskey, and Drink Scene

 Dublin's food scene has undergone a renaissance since the 2010s, with a thriving restaurant culture that draws on Ireland's exceptional artisan produce — grass-fed beef, wild Atlantic seafood, farmhouse cheeses, and soda bread.
+Dublin also has over 1,000 pubs and remains one of the best cities to explore Irish whiskey.
 The Docklands and Portobello districts have the most exciting contemporary restaurant scenes.
 Fallon & Byrne on Exchequer Street is a superb food hall and restaurant.
+The Woollen Mills serves contemporary Irish fare overlooking the Liffey.
 The English Market in Cork is a day trip away, but Dublin has its own excellent food markets: Temple Bar Food Market (Saturday) and the Flea Market in Newmarket.
+The Dublin Flea Market focuses on local retro and vintage goods.
 Iconic Dublin food experiences include a full Irish breakfast (bacon, sausages, eggs, white and black pudding, soda bread), a bowl of seafood chowder with brown bread at a Docklands restaurant, and of course a pint of Guinness — which genuinely tastes different in Dublin, owing to freshness and the quality of the water.
+Leo Burdock's has served fish and chips since 1913.
+The Brazen Head is Ireland's oldest pub, dating back to 1198.
 The city's craft beer scene has exploded: Porterhouse, Against the Grain, and Mulligan Grocer are excellent craft beer destinations.
+Dublin is packed with historical distilleries, including Jameson Distillery and Teeling Whiskey.
+The Irish Whiskey Museum offers guided tours with tastings.
+Jameson Distillery offers whiskey tasting sessions from €26 for a small fee.

 Tips for Getting Around